YaleDHLab/lab-workshops/intro-to-javascript/README.md

 After running those lines in your Chrome dev tools, try clicking some text elements on the page.
 You should see those elements turn red.

 To understand how this works, we need to investigate that special `event` argument that's passed by default to all event listener callback functions.
-Let's investigate it by running the following in Chrome's dev tools:
+Let's investigate it by running the following lines of code:

 ```
 var colorRed = function(event) {